Advanced Technology Program: Shutdown

-"On November 18, 2011, President Obama signed the "Consolidated and Further Continuing Appropriations Act, 2012," that provided FY 2012 full-year appropriations through September 30, 2012 for the Department of Commerce.
-This bill included appropriations for the National Institute of Standards and Technology (NIST).
-However, there were no funds appropriated for the Technology Innovation Program.
-The Program is currently taking the necessary actions for an orderly shutdown."
+"On November 18, 2011, President Obama signed the "Consolidated and Further Continuing Appropriations Act, 2012," which provided FY 2012 full-year appropriations through September 30, 2012, for the Department of Commerce.
+This bill included National Institute of Standards and Technology (NIST) appropriations.
+However, funds need to be appropriated for the Technology Innovation Program.
+The Program is currently taking the necessary actions for an orderly shutdown.